There are now 3 possible online modes for units:

 - 6 points

 - This unit introduces the primary models used to optimise the supply chain.
 It develops students' capacity to define a problem for modelling, specify models and apply appropriate software packages.
-Topics include transport and transhipment models; warehouse location decisions; inventory optimisation; simulating the supply chain; simple forecasting models; management of quality and timeliness, including service encounters; and database design for operations.
+Topics include transport and transhipment models; warehouse location decisions; inventory optimisation; simulating the supply chain; simple forecasting models; and management of quality and timeliness, including service encounters.

-- Students are able to (1) design and develop a database for operations management and decision making; (2) evaluate computer models for business decisions; (3) apply management science tools to business applications; (4) demonstrate proficiency in specialised management science software; and (5) develop written and oral communication skills.
+- Students are able to (1) evaluate analytical models for business decisions; (2) apply analytical tools to business applications; (3) demonstrate proficiency with optimisation software; and (4) develop written and oral communication skills.

 - Indicative assessments in this unit are as follows: (1) assignments and (2) case study.
 Further information is available in the unit outline.